🍷

 may-ZOHN vehr-ZHAY

-Maison Verget is a Burgundy négociant operation founded in 1990 by Belgian winemaker Jean-Marie Guffens, based at Sologny in the northern Mâconnais.
-Verget is structured as a quality-focused buy-grapes-not-wine négoce: rather than purchase finished wines or partial juice from growers, Verget contracts directly for grapes and vinifies everything in a single cellar at Sologny under house protocols.
-The range covers the Mâconnais (Pouilly-Fuissé, Saint-Véran, Mâcon-Villages village-named cuvées), the Côte de Beaune (Meursault, Puligny-Montrachet, Chassagne-Montrachet, and Grand Crus including Bâtard-Montrachet in selected years), and Chablis (Premier and Grand Cru).
+Maison Verget is a Burgundy negociant operation founded in 1990 by Belgian winemaker Jean-Marie Guffens, based at Sologny in the northern Maconnais.
+Verget is structured as a quality-focused buy-grapes-not-wine negoce: rather than purchase finished wines or partial juice from growers, Verget contracts directly for grapes and vinifies everything in a single cellar at Sologny under house protocols.
+The range covers the Maconnais (Pouilly-Fuisse, Saint-Veran, Macon-Villages village-named cuvees), the Cote de Beaune (Meursault, Puligny-Montrachet, Chassagne-Montrachet, and Grand Crus including Batard-Montrachet in selected years), and Chablis (Premier and Grand Cru).
 Verget operates as a separate label and structure from Guffens' estate Domaine Guffens-Heynen at Vergisson, with the domaine bottling only estate fruit and Verget bottling only purchased fruit.
-The Verget model has been studied as a template for quality-focused négoce across Burgundy.
+The Verget model has been studied as a template for quality-focused negoce across Burgundy.

 Key Facts

-• Founded 1990 by Belgian winemaker Jean-Marie Guffens at Sologny in the northern Mâconnais
+• Founded in 1990 by Belgian winemaker Jean-Marie Guffens at Sologny in the northern Maconnais, a decade after he and his wife Maine Heynen established their estate Domaine Guffens-Heynen at Pierreclos and Vergisson in 1979

-• Structured as a quality-focused buy-grapes-not-wine négoce: contracts for grapes (not partial juice or finished wine) and vinifies in a single Sologny cellar
+• Structured as a quality-focused buy-grapes-not-wine negoce: contracts for grapes (not partial juice or finished wine) and vinifies in a single Sologny cellar

-• Range covers the Mâconnais, the Côte de Beaune, and Chablis under a single house protocol
+• Range covers the Maconnais, the Cote de Beaune, and Chablis under a single house protocol

-• Mâconnais bottlings include Pouilly-Fuissé, Saint-Véran, and Mâcon-Villages village-named cuvées (Mâcon-Pierreclos, Mâcon-Cruzille, and others)
+• Maconnais bottlings include Pouilly-Fuisse, Saint-Veran, and Macon-Villages village-named cuvees (Macon-Pierreclos, Macon-Cruzille, and others)

-• Côte de Beaune bottlings include Meursault, Puligny-Montrachet, Chassagne-Montrachet, and Grand Crus (Bâtard-Montrachet, Bienvenues-Bâtard-Montrachet, Corton-Charlemagne in selected years)
+• Cote de Beaune bottlings include Meursault, Puligny-Montrachet, Chassagne-Montrachet, and Grand Crus (Batard-Montrachet, Bienvenues-Batard-Montrachet, Corton-Charlemagne in selected years)

 📜Jean-Marie Guffens and the Verget Model

-Jean-Marie Guffens founded Domaine Guffens-Heynen at Vergisson in 1976 with his wife Germaine Heynen.
-Across the 1980s he developed a technical practice for the Mâconnais that combined restricted yields, late picking, slow whole-bunch pressing, and long barrel élevage; the discipline produced wines that sat well above the regional baseline at quality levels few Mâconnais peers attempted.
-In 1990 Guffens launched Maison Verget as a separate négociant operation, based at Sologny on the northern edge of the Mâconnais.
-The Verget model was novel: rather than buy finished wine or partial juice from growers (the traditional négociant pattern), Verget contracted directly for grapes and ran everything through a single cellar under house protocols.
-The model gave Verget access to fruit from across Burgundy at quality levels the contracted growers themselves did not always achieve.
+Jean-Marie Guffens and his wife Maine Heynen arrived in Burgundy from their native Flanders in Belgium in 1976.
+Jean-Marie studied viticulture at the local Davaye school while Maine worked for the village winegrowers in the southern Maconnais.
+In 1979 the couple bought their first plots of vines on the steep hills around Pierreclos and founded Domaine Guffens-Heynen, the estate that now spans roughly 5.65 hectares across Pierreclos, Vergisson, and Davaye.
+Across the 1980s Jean-Marie developed a technical practice for the Maconnais that combined restricted yields, late picking, slow whole-bunch pressing, and long barrel elevage, producing wines that sat well above the regional baseline.
+In 1990 he launched Maison Verget as a separate negociant operation based at Sologny on the northern edge of the Maconnais.
+The Verget model was novel: rather than buy finished wine or partial juice from growers, Verget contracted directly for grapes and ran everything through a single cellar under house protocols.

-• Maison Verget launched in 1990 at Sologny as a separate négociant operation
+• Maison Verget launched in 1990 at Sologny as a separate negociant operation

 • Verget model: contract for grapes (not partial juice or finished wine), vinify in a single cellar under house protocols